SYDNEY-MELBOURNE HSR / FFR Priority No.1

 "FUTURO HSR/FFR CONCEPT AUSTRALIA"

-PAOLO GIAMMARCO (Director)
+PAOLO GIAMMARCO (Managing Director),

-GIANCARLO VIMERCATI (Director)
+GIANCARLO VIMERCATI (Technical Advisory)

 10 WORLD HIGH SPEED TRAINS